 Here are a few essays that I like a lot:

-I recently spoke at the Whitney about Ian Cheng’s live simulations as part of New Ways to See: Digital Art Criticism Now.
+I’ve spoken most recently at transmediale in Berlin, UCLA IDEAS, New School, and NYU IDM.
+Last fall I spoke at the Whitney about Ian Cheng’s live simulations as part of New Ways to See: Digital Art Criticism Now.
 At New Museum, I helped produce and moderate Together in Electric Dreams, a session on the present and future of artificial intelligence within Open Score, an art and technology symposium.
-I’ve talked at Printed Matter for the launch of Morehshin Allahyari’s 3D Additivist Cookbook, alongside Paul Soulellis, and at the Guggenheim, for the Åzone Futures Summit.
+All events are on this page.

-As an editor, I hope to showcase and interview visual and multi-genre artists who play with all of the above.
+Interests: I am most interested in how we manage to express joy and wonder, and maintain our creative energy, within the bounds of increasingly oppressive systems.
 I want to ground any analysis of creative work in the social, political and material realities that make the work possible.
 I’m compelled by play between affect, cognitive studies, and emerging technology: namely, how new tech- makes us feel, think, and relate to one another in new ways.
 I’m most hopeful for the new virtual systems, platforms and mechanics that might just allow for a more open, learned, and compassionate world.

 Get In Touch: I always love hearing from you, so please drop me a line!